 Senate confirms Biden 1st Cabinet pick as Democrats control

-In a first vote, the Senate confirmed Biden's nominee for Director of National Intelligence, Avril Haines.
-Senators worked into the evening and overcame some Republican opposition to approve his first Cabinet member, in what's traditionally a show of good faith on Inauguration Day to confirm at least some nominees for a new president's administration.
+In a first vote, the Senate confirmed Biden's nominee for director of national intelligence, Avril Haines.
+Senators worked into the evening Wednesday and overcame some Republican opposition to approve his first Cabinet member, in what's traditionally a show of good faith on Inauguration Day to confirm at least some nominees for a new president's administration.

 Haines, a former CIA deputy director, will become a core member of Biden’s security team, overseeing the agencies that make up the nation’s intelligence community.
 She was confirmed 84-10.

-“President Biden, we heard you loud and clear,” Schumer said in his first .
+“President Biden, we heard you loud and clear,” Schumer said in his first speech as majority leader.
 “We have a lengthy agenda.
 And we need to get it done together.”

 Vice President Kamala Harris drew applause as she entered the chamber to deliver the oath of office to the new Democratic senators — Jon Ossoff, Raphael Warnock and Alex Padilla — just hours after taking her own oath at the Capitol alongside Biden.

-The three Democrats join a Senate narrowly split 50-50 between the parties, but giving Democrats the majority with Harris able to cast the tie-breaking vote.
+The three Democrats complete a Senate narrowly split 50-50 between the parties, but giving Democrats the majority with Harris able to cast the tie-breaking vote.

-Ossoff, a former congressional aide and investigative journalist, and Warnock, a pastor from the late Martin Luther King Jr.'s church in Atlanta, won run-off elections in Georgia this month, defeating two Republicans.
+Ossoff, a former congressional aide and investigative journalist, and Warnock, a pastor from Martin Luther King Jr.'s church in Atlanta, won runoff elections in Georgia this month, defeating two Republicans.
 Padilla was tapped by California’s governor to finish the remainder of Harris’ term.

 “Today, America is turning over a new leaf.
 We are turning the page on the last four years, we’re going to reunite the country, defeat COVID-19, rush economic relief to the people,” Ossoff told reporters earlier at the Capitol.
 “That’s what they sent us here to do.”